department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Depending on what type of disability claim you're filing, you can apply using either eBenefits or the online application.
+Depending on what type of disability claim you’re filing, you can apply using either eBenefits or the online application.
 We’ve listed all the steps below.
 Find out how to apply for this tax-free monetary benefit.

 </div>